message/iata/BN.md

 1. Passengers are not allowed to enter and transit.
 - This does not apply to:
 - nationals and permanent residents of Brunei Darussalam;
 - passengers with a diplomatic passport.
-They must have an Entry Travel Pass letter issued by The Government of Brunei Darussalam and a return/onward ticket.
-They must not arrive from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe;
+They must have an Entry Travel Pass letter issued by The Government of Brunei Darussalam and a return/onward ticket;
-- members of the Armed Forces.
-They must not arrive from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe;
+- members of the Armed Forces;
 - passengers travelling on business or on duty with an Entry Travel Pass letter issued by the Government of Brunei Darussalam.
-They must have stayed in the country of departure in the last 14 days before departure and have a mobile device with the BruHealth app downloaded.
-They must not arrive from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe;
+They must have stayed in the country of departure in the last 14 days before departure and have a mobile device with the BruHealth app downloaded;
 - passengers traveling on business or on duty from Singapore if they:
 - have a valid Entry Travel Pass issued by Brunei Darussalam under the Brunei Darussalam-Singapore Reciprocal Green Lane; and
 - have a visa to enter Brunei Darussalam (if they are a visa-required); and